 The 'gender data gap' extends into a myriad of day-to-day interactions.

-As writer and activist Caroline Criado-Perez has highlighted in a plethora of recent articles, a failure to take the female body into account means that women are 47 per cent more likely to be seriously injured, 71 per cent more likely to be moderately injured and 17 per cent more likely to die in a car crash.
+As writer and activist Caroline Criado-Perez has highlighted in a plethora of recent articles, a failure to take the female body into account has resulted in some shocking stats.
+For example, that women are 47 per cent more likely to be seriously injured, 71 per cent more likely to be moderately injured and 17 per cent more likely to die in a car crash.

 Women are also more likely to die from heart attacks, since clinical studies tend to focus on men, whose symptoms differ*.